CU at the Zoo

 Adelaide Zoo provides animal feeding and keeper talks at regular times throughout the weekend and holidays.
 These talks focus on environmental issues relating to animal species, including positive actions people can take to help save the species from extinction.

 These talks usually take about 15 – 20 minutes with an opportunity to ask the Keeper questions related to the species.
 Every presentation you watch earns you half a hour in your passport.
 When you have finished for the day fill in your passport and go to the Visitors window (by the front gate) for a stamp.
-If no one is available at the Visitors window take your passport back to school to get a stamp.
+If no one is available at the Visitors window take your passport back to school to get it stamp by your Children’s University teacher.

 Feeding times can be found on the website on the Zoos SA website.

-When you arrive at the Zoo, look for the poster that shows when and where special animal presentations are being held.
-These presentations are half-hour activities.
+When you arrive at the Zoo ask about our special animal presentations.
+These presentations are half-hour Children’s University activities.

 Explore like a real scientist by observing and recording your favourite animal’s behaviour!
 Choose from 12 different species around the zoo.